davetron5000/wtf-is-a-webpack/markdown/dev_server.md

 > $(yarn bin)/webpack-dev-server --open
 ```

-This will compile your app and load it, so it will take the same 4+ seconds as before.
+This will compile your app and load it, so it will take the same time as before.

 Next, open up `css/styles.css` in your editor, and arrange your windows so that you can see both your editor *and* your browser.
 Make a change to the CSS, and viola, your browser refreshes with that change.
 Repeat with `html/index.html` and `js/index.js`.
 Not too bad.